GBouffard/rock-paper-scissors/README.md

 PS: the script will ask to chose options regarding running Jest tests; Press a to run all tests, then q to quit the test suite.

-Methodology
+Methodology:
 ----
 - I first scaffolded the app through react-create-app.
 - I started with unit logic tests and based the game logic on how it is supposed to work.
 - I then started with a 1 player game; and further down the line moved to a 2 players game.
 - The React code is gearing towards re-usability but due to the time constraint, can be improved.

-What I learnt
+What I learnt:
 ----
 - I used the React-router Redirect command for the first time.
 - I wrote a shell script for the first time.

-What to improve
+What to improve:
 ----
 - The logic of the game is unit tested however for some reasons the enzyme, react-test-renderer and Chai set-up conflicted; answers found on StackOverflow and Github didn't resolve so after a while, instead of blocking I had to skip integration tests and delay that part of the debugging to later.
 I have investigated other testing frameworks to use for functional tests but didn't have the time to try them yet.
 - The whole CSS and Flexbox integration can be improved.